Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

-where $(a)$ is because using the definition of $Z(A)$, we know that $Z(x^n) = 0$ for all $x^n \in \~X^n_+$ and the last line is from the definition of total variation distance.
-Thus, by definition, there exists a quantum coupling such that,
+where $(a)$ follows by the definition of $Z(A)$, and that $Z(x^n) = 0$ for all $x^n \in \~X^n_+$ and the last equality follows from the definition of total variation distance.
+Thus, by definition of the total variation, there exists a coupling such that $\Pr(X^n \neq \hat X^n \Big| w^n) \leq \phi_{w^n}$ for all $w^n \in \~W^n$.
+Then from the above inequality, using the argument in \cite{wagner_2022_ratedistortionperecptiontradeoff}, the probability of outputs not being equal is bounded by